tsangiotis/tsangiotis.github.io/_drafts/2017-01-08-attacked-by-chinese-robots.md

 ---
 layout: post
-title: Attacked by Chinese robots
+title: Surviving an attack from the Chinese
 date: 2017-01-08
 description: perispomeni.club was under attack from Chinese internet robots
 image: /images/attacked-by-chinese-robots/email.jpg